-- 2.1 Consultation carried out as part of the development of the Plan has identified that the borough is not currently: - Maximising the benefit from the funding it secures; - Making the best use of its collective resources to support people into sustainable work, or - Working most effectively to support key and growing employment sectors that are important to the borough. - 2.2 The Plan considers in detail the challenges the Council faces in delivering the proposed priorities and sets out the case for a more structured approach to service delivery based on: - (i) Managing and developing employment and skills provision through a central jobs and skills brokerage service which co-ordinates services and offers residents a consistent response based on their assessed needs. - (ii) A more co-ordinated approach, utilising a single, corporate Referral Management System, which enables a coherent process of managing and tracking individual residents' access to services across the various providers both within and outside the Council.
-This system will also assist the Council in measuring the impact of its interventions. - (iii) The council acting as an interface between employers and training providers to develop greater employer ownership of skills development and a training offer that is responsive to local employers' needs.
+- 2.1 Consultation carried out as part of the development of the Plan, both internally and externally, has identified that the borough is not currently: - Maximising the benefit from the funding it secures; - Making the best use of its collective resources to support people into sustainable work, or - Working most effectively to support key and growing employment sectors that are important to the borough. - 2.2The Plan considers in detail the challenges the Council faces in delivering the proposed priorities and sets out the case for a more structured approach to service delivery based on: - (i) Managing and developing employment and skills provision through a central jobs and skills brokerage service which co-ordinates services and offers residents a consistent response based on their assessed needs. - (ii) A more co-ordinated approach, utilising a single, corporate Referral Management System, which enables a coherent process of managing and tracking individual residents' access to services across the various providers both within and outside the Council.
+This system will also assist the Council in measuring the impact of its interventions. - (iii) The Council acting as an interface between employers and training providers to develop greater employer ownership of skills development and a training offer that is responsive to local employers' needs. - (iv) The Council providing strong leadership in the development of strategic and operational partnerships and the development of funding bids in co-ordination with sub-regional and London partners including the Local London Partnership, the Greater London Authority (GLA), the Skills Funding Agency, and the Department for Work and Pensions (DWP).